Israel's Netanyahu 'determined' to continue Gaza operation

 Among the buildings leveled by Israeli airstrikes was one housing The Associated Press' Gaza office and those of other media outlets.

 The AP has called for an independent investigation.
-The news organization's president, Gary Pruitt, has said the AP had no indication Hamas was present in the building and that “this is something we check as best we can.”
+The news organization's president, Gary Pruitt, has said the AP had no indication Hamas was present in the building.

 The fighting, the worst since a 2014 war between Israel and Hamas, has ignited protests around the world and inspired Palestinians in Israel and the occupied territories to call a general strike Tuesday.
 It was a rare collective action that spanned boundaries central to decades of failed peace efforts.
 Israel captured the West Bank, east Jerusalem and Gaza in the 1967 Mideast war, territories the Palestinians want for their future state.